- 1. Admire the architecture of the Victoria Quarter Galleries

 This is o ne of the largest museums in the city.
 Located next to the Henry Moore Foundation and the Central Library.

 The foundation, founded by Henry Moore himself and his family in 1977 to encourage public appreciation of the visual arts.
-Hoe in day, they support various sculpture projects as well as various exhibitions as well as preserve the legacy of Henry Moore himself, one of the great sculptors of the twentieth century.
+Nowadays, they support various sculpture projects as well as various exhibitions as well as preserve the legacy of Henry Moore himself, one of the great sculptors of the twentieth century.

-14. Enter the Central library and have a drink in your coffee
+14. Enter the Central library and have a drink at their cafeteria

 15. Go shopping at Trinity Leeds